Skip to Content

 Sharing is caring!

-Pomeranian PDAWhat exactly is Patent Ductus Arteriosus (PDA)?
+What exactly is Patent Ductus Arteriosus (PDA)?

 When mammals are born, they need to adapt to a new environment.
-While still a foetus, they live in amniotic fluid while the mother supplies all the oxygen.
-When they’re born, the new environment is where they must breathe air and gain enough oxygen through lungs of their own.
+While still a fetus, they live in amniotic fluid while the mother supplies all the oxygen.
+When they’re born, the new environment is where they must breathe air and gain enough oxygen through their lungs.
 The PDA is a crucial part of this process.
 It’s a tiny blood vessel that runs between that pulmonary artery (its function is to supply blood to a new baby’s lungs).
-It connects to the aorta (thus being channelled to all other body parts).
-Prior to birth, the majority of blood in the heart uses the ductus arteriosus to bypass the lungs.
-Shortly before birth, his lungs become much more functional.
-Once the baby arrives, he no longer gets blood from his mother, he starts to breathe by himself and the amount of blood running through the PDA drops significantly and, after a few days, shuts fully.
-If it doesn’t shut, the dog has PDA and how much it does or doesn’t affect him can depend on the size of the opening of this ductus.
+It connects to the aorta (thus being channeled to all other body parts).

-What Are the Main Dog Breeds That Can Have problems With PDA ?
+What Are the Main Dog Breeds That Can Have Problems With PDA?

 This is the number one canine heart defect.
 Many breeds can potentially face this problem, and it’s more common in female dogs.
-Dogs that are in the highest risk category for PDA are the: pomeranian, chihuahua, Kerry Blue terrier and Shetland sheepdog.
-Dogs that are in a higher risk category are the: Irish Setter, collie, Bichon Frise, Keeshond, toy and miniature poodles, Yorkshire Terriers, German Shepherd, English Springer Spaniel, cocker spaniel, Maltese, The frequency or type of inheritance of numerous disorders and breeds of dogs have either been studied with inconclusive results or haven’t been studied at all.
-The listed breeds are only the dogs where enough practitioners agree that PDA is a significant problem.
+Dogs in the highest risk category for PDA are the Pomeranian, chihuahua, Kerry Blue terrier, and Shetland sheepdog.
+Dogs that are in a higher risk category are the Irish Setter, collie, Bichon Frise, Keeshond, toy and miniature Poodles, Yorkshire Terriers, German Shepherds, English Springer Spaniels, Cocker spaniels, and Maltese.

 What Does PDA Mean For You and Your Pomeranian?

-Symptoms may include: weight loss, decreased ability to exercise, coughing and, later on, congestive heart failure.
+Symptoms may include weight loss, decreased ability to exercise, coughing, and, later on, congestive heart failure.
 If he doesn’t undergo surgery, it may prove fatal.
 A less typical issue is the right-to-left shunt.
-It may exist at birth or it may happen due to the size of the dog’s PDA is so big that lung pressure and also the resistance of said pressure, increases dramatically.
-This brings the circulation back to what it was prior to birth, when a certain amount of blood from the heart’s right side completely bypasses his lungs.
-Therefore, his body recirculates blood that’s low in oxygen, causing your pet to be breathless and have weakened rear legs which could cause him to collapse.
+It may exist at birth, or it may happen due to the size of the dog’s PDA being so big that lung pressure and the resistance of said pressure increase dramatically.

-How Does a Vet Diagnose Patent Ductus Arteriosus (PDA)?Pomeranian PDA
+How Does a Vet Diagnose Patent Ductus Arteriosus (PDA)?

 Murmur: A continuous “machinery-like” sound that disappears in a right-to-left shunt.